eclipse/kiso-testing/docs/introduction/integration_test.rst

 Please see :ref:`config_file` to have a deep-dive on how the pykiso configuration work.

-Please see :ref:`How to make the most of the tests` to have a deep-dive on how pykiso tests work.
+Please see :ref:`advanced_tests` to have a deep-dive on how pykiso tests work.